×

 It is essential to clarify that SGD and AdaGrad are not cost functions but rather optimization algorithms used to minimize cost functions in the training of neural networks.
 Cost functions measure the error between the predicted and actual outputs, while optimization algorithms adjust the model parameters to minimize this error.
 Understanding this distinction is fundamental to effectively designing and training deep learning models in TensorFlow.

-• Why does the batch size control the number of examples in the batch in deep learning?
+• How does batch size control the number of examples in the batch, and in TensorFlow does it need to be set statically?

 More questions and answers: